maybebyte/anthesis/os.md

 as secure as its FLOSS counterparts (such as DD-WRT, OpenWRT, pfSense, or OpenBSD).
 Be careful and use Ethernet if you flash firmware onto your router.

+Check out [Building an OpenBSD router](/openbsd-router.html) for more information on how I approach it.